Black Symphony

-Black Symphony is a live album, DVD and Blu-ray Disc from Dutch symphonic metal band Within Temptation.
-It was released worldwide on September 22–24, 2008 and is available on 2-disc DVD, 2-disc CD, and Blu-ray.
+Black Symphony is the third live album by Dutch symphonic metal band Within Temptation.
+It was released worldwide on 22–24 September 2008 and is available on 2-disc DVD, 2-disc CD, and Blu-ray.
 Sony Poland announced this item to be released on 3LP.
-Release is due Friday 28 December 2018.
+Release was due Friday 28 December 2018.

 Information

 The release consists of two discs.
 The first one contains the homonymous special concert that features the band accompanied by The Metropole Orchestra, the Pa'dam Choir, and special guests including George Oosthoek (ex-Orphanage), Anneke van Giersbergen of Agua de Annique and Mina Caputo of Life of Agony.
-It was filmed by 14 HD cameras on February 7, 2008 in a sold out concert at the Ahoy Arena in Rotterdam.
+It was filmed by 14 HD cameras on 7 February 2008 in a sold-out concert at the Ahoy Arena in Rotterdam.
 The album was certified Gold in the Netherlands.
 Besides the orchestra, choirs and special guests, the concert featured some elaborate extra production apart from the band's common tour performances, such as choreographed circus performances, pyrotechnics, fireworks and special lightning.
 The album was also one of the pioneers of the blu-ray format release.
 Music technology magazine Sound on Sound constructed a special article about the making-of process of the DVD, such as the mixing and the editing, and the use of new technology in it.